im-kulikov/helium/README.md

 ## Group (actors)

-*Helium* provides primitive to run actors concurrently and stop when
+*Helium* provides primitive to run group of services (callback and shutdown functions) concurrently and stop when
 - context will be canceled
 - context will be deadlined
-- any of actor will be done
+- any of service will be done (return from callback)

 *Example*